Hendrix-Murphy Programs enrich the study of literature and language for Hendrix

 Murphy Oil Corporation and former member of the Hendrix Board of Trustees,

-established these programs in 1978 in memory of his mother, Mrs. Bertie Wilson
+established the Foundation in 1978 in memory of his mother, Mrs. Bertie Wilson

 Murphy.
 A 1905 graduate of Galloway Women’s College—which later became part of

 Hendrix College—Mrs. Murphy possessed a lifelong love of literature and